April Waterblitz 2020 – Cancelled

 Oxfordshire’s wetland habitats are of great importance for a range of plant and animal species, with waterside habitats providing some of the richest environments for wildlife.
 Unfortunately, many of these habitats are in a degraded state, and although our rivers are generally much cleaner than they were 30 years ago, which has aided the recovery of generalist species such as otter Lutra lutra, those species requiring a higher standard of water quality, such as tassel stonewort and Desmoulin’s whorl snail, are still suffering declines in many places.
 For more information download this extract from the State of Nature in Oxfordshire 2017 on Oxfordshire’s Rivers and Wetlands

 The ecological health of rivers is based on a range of factors, one of which is nutrients in the form of phosphates and nitrates.
+Excess nutrients can cause algae and certain species of plants to grow very quickly.
+These plants and algal blooms can out-compete other plants for resources such as light, leading to a reduction in biodiversity.
+Algal blooms and their decay also reduce the amount of oxygen present in the water – in extreme cases, this leads fish and invertebrates to suffocate.
 It is important to understand the interplay between the different nutrients and other environmental factors that can influence water quality, factors that may vary seasonally.

 What is the WaterBlitz?

 In September 2015 Wild Oxfordshire and the Environment Agency (EA) initiated a partnership with EarthWatch, the Centre for Ecology and Hydrology (CEH), Freshwater Habitats Trust, and Thames Water among others, launching what was probably the first ‘WaterBlitz’ across the River Thames catchment.
 As per a BioBlitz, the intention was to empower citizen scientists to collect as many nitrate and phosphate measurements as possible from a defined area (in this case the Thames river basin) within a 24 hour period.
 Watch a video about this filmed at Combe Mill.